pkgforge/blog/cmcdelway000202ky7qqa3yhp.md

 * Checksums are generated (& verified at install time by Soar) for each & every artifact per build.

-The above measures ensured that even if a malicious crate decided to go rogue, it would not impact the integrity of any other crates & be limited to only itself.
+These measures ensure that even if a malicious crate attempts to compromise the system, its impact is isolated and cannot affect other crates' integrity.

 ---

 # Build Workflow

 10,000 multiplied by 4 targets, meant we would need to run ~ 40,000 instances of CI & also handle [metadata](https://github.com/pkgforge-cargo/builder/tree/metadata), [sanity checks](https://github.com/pkgforge-cargo/builder/blob/main/.github/workflows/matrix_builds.yaml), [uploading to ghcr](https://github.com/orgs/pkgforge-cargo/packages?repo_name=builder), all at the same time.
-We also set up a discord webhook to send this data over to our [discord server](https://discord.gg/djJUs48Zbu) so we see it live, in real time.
+We also set up a discord webhook to stream real-time progress updates to our [discord server](https://discord.gg/djJUs48Zbu).

 ```mermaid
 graph TD